SeamlessDistribution/SeamlessDistribution.github.io/merchant/reference/glossary.md

 SEQR is a system for mobile payments where to pay with your phone instead of using cash or cards.

 **SEQR server**
-Seamless backend performing the service and the API:s
+SEQR backend performing the service and the API:s

 **SEQR Services**
 The SEQR third-party service interface provides merchants and service providers possibilities to deliver services and shopping experiences directly into the SEQR app.